HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/configuring_mhs_file_base_session_reporting.md

 End,370d193fe0be35950d2707026d23ce595ae46054b77efcc944aa2484eab39399976854c58321ba5437b78896908a0b78de6b7ee6db989b0ccd28ce5c58bd9a09
 ```

-## Uploading Usage Metrics File to MHS
+## Uploading usage metrics file to MHS

-After generating the metrics file (for example, `{YYYY-MM-DDTHH-MM-SS UTC}_usage.metrics`), upload the file to My HCLSoftware for processing.
+After generating the metrics file (for example, `{YYYY-MM-DDTHH-MM-SS UTC}_usage.metrics`), upload the file to MHS for processing.

 1. Go to the **Deployments** section of the MHS portal to review entitlements and user session consumption reports.